What's the best VPN out there today? With so many options, each one seemingly better than the last, it can be a little tricky to choose.

-Utilising a virtual private network, in a general sense, can be handy to help encrypt your network traffic and aid in keeping your own data safe, as well as to just add an extra layer of security.
+Utilising a virtual private network can be useful to help encrypt your network traffic and keep your own data safe, as well as to add an extra layer of security.

-Some of the best VPNs can also work on multiple devices, including PCs, laptops, phones, and even games consoles, so you can extend that extra layer across different platforms you use around your home.
+Some of the best VPNs can work on multiple devices, including PCs, laptops, phones, and even game consoles, so you can extend that extra layer across different platforms you use around your home.

 So, let's get to it - here are some of the best VPNs out there today.

-NordVPN is undoubtedly one of the best options out there today with a marvellous all-round offering that works across a whole range of platforms.
+NordVPN is undoubtedly one of the best options out there today with a great all-round offering that works across a whole range of platforms.

 It features AES-256 bit encryption as standard to keep your data secure, as well as allowing a 'Double VPN' feature that encrypts all your traffic twice over.